Differentially Private Gaussian Processes: Supplementary Material

 \subsection{Privacy on the training inputs}

-To release the mean function such that the training inputs remain private, we need a general bound on the infinity norm of the covariance function, that doesn't depend explicitly on the values of $X$.
+To release the mean function such that the training inputs remain private, we need a general bound on the infinity norm of the covariance function, that does not depend explicitly on the values of $X$.

 \citet{varah1975lower} show that if $J$ is \emph{strictly diagonally dominant}\footnote{A matrix, $J$, is strictly diagonally dominant if $\Delta_i(J) > 0$ for all $1 \leq i \leq n$.} then: